wellyshen/react-cool-onclickoutside/README.md

 };
 ```

 Support multiple refs.
-Callback only be triggered when user clicks outside of both.
+Callback only be triggered when user clicks outside of the registered components.

 ```js
 import useOnclickoutside from 'react-cool-onclickoutside';